 Your GTM Strategy Could Back You In A Corner

 We beg you.
-Avoid treating your GTM as if you’re bringing a sales pitch to a hackathon.
+Avoid treating your GTM as if you're bringing a sales pitch to a hackathon.
+Nothing clears a room of engineers faster.
 Your efforts will miss the mark on how technical teams evaluate and adopt new tools.

 Here's What Can Happen: